"I find it hard to eat in the morning as my stomach is sensitive, how can I fuel for long weekend rides?"

 Is there an alternative for those that struggle with morning eating?

-“If you really do struggle with food and time before a morning ride though, try and at least have something light before you start.
-This could just be a cereal bar and yogurt, or you can even start on the energy drink early if you prefer to avoid having too much bulky food in your stomach.
+"If you really do struggle with food and time before a morning ride though, try and at least have something light before you start.
+This could just be a cereal bar and yoghurt, or you can even start on the energy drink early if you prefer to avoid having too much bulky food in your stomach.